StanleyOneG/repomap/README.md

-# repomap
+# REPOMAP

-A tool for generating repository maps and analyzing code structure from GitLab and GitHub repositories as Pydantic models.
+A Python library and CLI tool for generating repository maps and analyzing code structure from GitLab and GitHub repositories as Pydantic models.

 Can be used both as a CLI tool and as a Python library.